hgot07/PasspointProvisioningTools/README.md

 - ext: Open website where Windows Wi-Fi Settings can download the profile from.
 - etc: Storage for configuration and certificate files.

+## Requirements
+Redis or compatible server is needed on the same host.

 ## About WPA2/WPA3 compatibility
-The tools are compatible with WPA3.
+These tools are compatible with WPA3.
 Even if you see WPA2 string in the profiles, it allows Apple and Microsoft devices to join WPA2 or WPA3 networks.
 Profile for Android (PPS MO) does not have such setting.